-For multi-agent path planning with variable complexity we consider sampled roadmap graphs as they are a popular approach for obtaining obstacle-avoiding paths, see e.g. \cite{Kavraki1996TRA, LaValle2006Book, Karaman2011IJRR}.
+For multi-agent path planning with adjustable accuracy, we consider sampled roadmap graphs as they are a popular approach for obtaining obstacle-avoiding paths, see e.g. \cite{Kavraki1998ToRaA, LaValle2006Book, Karaman2011IJRR}.
 The key idea is to probe the configuration space with a desired number of samples and check if they can be connected without intersecting any obstacles.
 Intuitively, the complexity of the approach increases when more samples are considered.
-The most common roadmap algorithm, called \ac{prm}, utilises probabilistic sampling where samples are drawn from the configuration space at random.
+When the subset of the configuration space that has a safe distance from obstacles is known and the areas that are reachable from every configuration are easily computed, the special case of visibility-based roadmaps provides an efficient approach to optimal path planning \cite{Nissoux1999IROS}.
+In this paper, we consider a more general safe set setting where the visibility domain is not known.
+The most common roadmap algorithm for this setting, called \ac{prm}, utilises probabilistic sampling where samples are drawn from the configuration space at random.
 It has been shown to provide probabilistic completeness \cite{Kavraki1998ToRaA}, meaning that the probability of finding a feasible path, if one exists, goes to one when the number of samples goes to infinity.
 Variants of \ac{prm} \cite{Karaman2011IJRR} have been shown to also be asymptotically optimal, meaning that the obtained path converges to the shortest obstacle-avoiding path with probability one.
 In \cite{Janson2018IJRR} the convergence rate of such algorithms is investigated as a function of the sample dispersion.
-However, these results do not directly provide a converging bound on the shortest path that keeps at least a fixed safety distance from the obstacles.
+However, these results do not directly provide a converging lower bound on the shortest path length.